 Spreadsheets

 When I say spreadsheets, your first thought is going to be Microsoft Excel and Google Sheets, and that's not wrong.
 Ordinary spreadsheets are amazing tools for displaying huge amounts of data, infinitely scalable, in a simple graphic format.
 Need to track 50 things at once?
 Add columns.
 Getting inputs from 15 sources?
 Add rows.
-Want to flip between sales data, personnel tracking, overhead costs, and the price you're paying for copper wire?
+Want to flip between sales commission data, personnel tracking, overhead costs, and the price you're paying for copper wire?
 Add a few tabs and work in a single document.

 Need to know what the average return is on the copper wires you're buying, indexed by any of the 37 product lines you sell that use them?
 It's a snap. just put in the price of wire in Column A, the amount used per product in Column B, add rows for each product, and tell the magic man in the computer to output an average in Column C for each row.
 Then export that to your logistics guy so he can explain what you're looking at.